Ethiopia readies 'massive offensive' on al-Shabab in Somalia

 The ambush was reported as the al-Qaida-linked al-Shabab claimed responsibility for the deadly hotel assault in Nairobi and deadly attacks on forces inside Somalia.
 The statement does not say exactly when the ambush occurred.

 Ethiopia contributes troops to a multinational African Union peacekeeping mission.
+It also has troops in Somalia independently under Ethiopian army command.

 The statement says the ambush occurred when the Ethiopian convoy was traveling Burhakaba to Baidoa in Somalia's southwest.